eagerworks/next_gen_images/README.md

 ## Motivation

 Currently Rails does not provide a `picture` HTML tag helper.
-An HTML `picture` tag provides [several advantages](TODO:LINK) over an image tag, like fallback image support, resolution switching and art direction.
+An HTML `picture` tag provides [several advantages](https://blog.bitsrc.io/why-you-should-use-picture-tag-instead-of-img-tag-b9841e86bf8b) over an image tag, like fallback image support, resolution switching and art direction.
 Also, most of a website assets are still JPEG or PNG images, and we don't want to convert our assets manually to WebP, we want this to happen automatically if it's needed.

 This gem brings next gen image formats to Ruby on Rails.
 A `picture_tag` view helper is provided along several utilities to automatically convert them.
 Currently, it supports `WebP` images.
+A Carrierwave module with some utility methods is provided.

 ## Installation